Tamoxifen Citrate or Letrozole With or Without Bevacizumab in Treating Women With Stage IIIB or Stage IV Breast Cancer

 - Premenopausal women who do not meet the postmenopausal criteria above are also eligible, but are required to undergo ovarian suppression; this can be initiated any time prior to or on day 1 of protocol therapy, regardless of chosen endocrine therapy, and will continue for the duration of protocol therapy

-- Must have measurable or non-measurable disease by RECIST criteria, with radiologic scans within 28 days of study registration
+- Patients must have measurable or non-measurable disease by RECIST criteria, with radiologic scans within 28 days of study registration

 - Measurable disease: lesions that can be accurately measured in at least one dimension (longest diameter to be recorded) as >= 2.0 cm with conventional techniques or as >= 1.0 cm with spiral computed tomography (CT) scan